Curtis Granderson

 Curtis Granderson Jr. (born March 16, 1981), nicknamed "the Grandyman", is an American former professional baseball outfielder.
 He played 16 seasons in Major League Baseball (MLB) for the Detroit Tigers, New York Yankees, New York Mets, Los Angeles Dodgers, Toronto Blue Jays, Milwaukee Brewers, and Miami Marlins.

-Granderson played college baseball at the University of Illinois at Chicago.
+Granderson played college baseball at the University of Illinois Chicago.
 He was selected by the Tigers in the 2002 MLB draft.
 He made his MLB debut with the Tigers in 2004.
 Granderson is a three-time MLB All-Star and won a Silver Slugger Award in 2011.
 He retired after the 2019 season.

 Off the field, Granderson is recognized for his commitment to the community through outreach and charity work.
 Many of his charitable endeavors support inner-city children.
 He has also served as an ambassador for MLB abroad.
 Granderson won the Marvin Miller Man of the Year Award four times and the Roberto Clemente Award in 2016 in recognition of his contributions in the community.